Skip to content

 What Can I Do with an International Tourism Management degree?

-Our graduates have been employed in culture and heritage management, local tourism development, and by airlines and independent tour operators.
-These have included Sonesta Resort Hilton, Xerox, The Bear Grylls Adventure, BCD Meetings & Events, Warwick Castle, Ocado, AELP, RNN Group, Samsung, Worcester Bosch, Liz Hobbs Groups, Hilton, Ocado, The White Hart Hotel Lincoln, and Printworks London.
+With millions of tourists travelling every year, the global tourism industry offers abundant opportunities for those skilled in creating exceptional experiences.
+Our graduates have secured positions in various sectors, including culture and heritage management, local tourism development, and roles with airlines and independent tour operators.
+Notable employers include Sonesta Resort Hilton, Xerox, The Bear Grylls Adventure, BCD Meetings & Events, Warwick Castle, Ocado, AELP, RNN Group, Samsung, Worcester Bosch, Liz Hobbs Groups, Hilton, The White Hart Hotel Lincoln, and Printworks London.

 Working in Partnership